jbutcher93/go-redis/README.md

 ## Description

 Trying out the redis helm chart with `github.com/redis/go-redis/v9` library.
-See more [here](https://redis.io/docs/connect/clients/go/).
+See more on the client library [here](https://redis.io/docs/connect/clients/go/) and the helm chart [here](https://github.com/bitnami/charts/tree/main/bitnami/redis).

 ## How to start in local k3d cluster